-There is a lot to do in Port Lincoln and surrounds.
-It is one of the premier tourist destinations in South Australia.
+With lots of things to do Port Lincoln and surrounds are a popular holiday location.
+It is one of the premier tourist destinations in South Australia, and particularly popular with international tourists who come to sample the world class seafood.
 I spent six nights in the town recently and still didn’t get to everything I would have liked to do.
 The highlights are the national parks, the food and wine and the other nature adventures.
 As an added bonus, there are plenty of free things to do in Port Lincoln if you are on a budget too.
 Here is what to do in Port Lincoln during your visit.

 Note: I visited Port Lincoln as Covid restrictions were still easing.
 Some places had different hours to usual, and others weren’t providing all that they usually would.
 I’ve not given opening hours for any of the attractions as I don’t know what they are going to be at any time in the future.
 I suggest checking with their individual websites or confirming with the Tourist Information Centre once you arrive in Port Lincoln.